Eschatologue/CM_wiki/docs/class/ranger/index.md

 ## Level 2: Favored Enemy

 You are adept at focusing on a single foe.
-You always have the Hunter’s Mark spell prepared.
+You always have the Hunter's Mark spell prepared.
 You can cast it a number of times equal to your Wisdom modifier (minimum of once) without expending a spell slot, and you regain all expended uses of this ability when you finish a Long Rest.

 ## Level 2: Fighting Style